-Taking bikes on the London-Paris Eurostar has to be one of the most obvious ways of getting your trusty stead to France.
+Taking bikes on the Eurostar from London to Paris Gare du Nord or to Lille has to be one of the most obvious ways of getting your trusty stead to France.
 Whilst the train journey itself is wonderfully easy and convenient, there are one or two ins and outs you should be aware of if you want to take your bike on this particular service.
 If you are aware of the rules in advance, it should all be plain sailing.

 Folders are slighty more twitchy to handle than full-size bikes (though most new folder riders soon adapt and don't notice this characteristic), but are easier to manoeuvre, making them ideal for city traffic.
 And there are plenty of speedy folders with stiff frames and fast tyres as well as models that can be loaded up for touring.

 Be aware that there is a restriction on the size of folding bikes on Eurostar (see the size summary below); Freewheeling France has published several reviews of folders that are small enough to be taken as hand luggage with you on Eurostar.
 They are Brompton (the most portable of all folders), Birdy, BH Emotion and Tern.
 I've also taken electric assist versions of the Dahon Curve and Brompton on Eurostar without problems.

 Your Eurostar options